rl-institut/oemof-tabular-plugins/CONTRIBUTING.md

 ## Workflow
 The workflow for contributing to this project has been inspired by the workflow described by [Vincent Driessen](https://nvie.com/posts/a-successful-git-branching-model/).

+### 0. Local dev setup

+1. Create a virtual environment and install the dev dependencies with

+        pip install -r requirements/dev_requirements.txt
+2. Install the pre-commit hooks with

+        pre-commit install

+   This will mainly make sure you can't commit if your code is not linted with black.
+   The pre-commit hook will check if your code is linted and if it is not it will simply lint it for you, you then only need to stage the changes made by the linter and commit again, as simple as that :)

 ### 1. Describe the issue on GitHub
 Create [an issue](https://help.github.com/en/articles/creating-an-issue)
 in the GitHub repository.